Switzerland women’s hockey team held from Olympic Ceremony due to Norovirus

 The Swiss women’s hockey team wasn’t in attendance at San Siro Stadium.
 Per the Swiss Ice Hockey Federation, a member of the team tested positive for Norovirus, leading to the decision to keep the entire team from attending the Opening Ceremony.

-According to a release, the test result came from an undisclosed athlete and was received after Switzerland’s massive win over Czechia earlier in the day.
+According to a release, the test result came from an athlete that was received after Switzerland’s massive win over Czechia earlier in the day.
 The player, who had been housed in a single room at the Olympic Village, has been isolated since she started experiencing symptoms.
 The federation noted that the athlete was symptom-free as of Friday morning.

 The entire team has now been isolated as a precautionary measure.
 As of now, no other players have had any symptoms.